spectrumx/ansible/README.md

 ## Usage

 - Create `/opt/radiohound`
-- Place deploy key in `/opt/radiohound/.ssh/ansible_key`.
+- Place system key in `/opt/radiohound/.ssh/id_rsa`.
 See Randy for more info about the key.
-- Place system github key in `/opt/radiohound/.ssh/icarus_key`.
+- Place icarus key in `/opt/radiohound/.ssh/icarus_key`.
 See Randy for more info about the key.
-- Clone this repo to `/opt/radiohound/ansible`
+- Clone this repo to `/opt/ansible`
 ```
 GIT_SSH_COMMAND='ssh -i /opt/radiohound/.ssh/ansible_key -o IdentitiesOnly=yes' git clone git@github.com:spectrumx/ansible.git
 ```
 - Run the following:
 ```
-python3 /opt/radiohound/ansible/run.py
+python3 /opt/ansible/run.py
 ```